vishal6566/reachhub/README.md

 - CSS
 - JAVASCRIPT
 - ReactJS
+-chakra ui
 - EXPRESS
 - NODEJS
 - MONGODB - Atlas

-To make this clone we have used HTMl, CSS and JavaScript for front-end and NodeJS, ExpressJs and MongoDB for back-end.
+To make this i used HTMl, CSS and JavaScript for front-end and NodeJS, ExpressJs and MongoDB for back-end.